cudoventures/cudos-docs/docs/node/security/key-management.md

 ### Node security

 The **keyring** is used to store and manage the keys used to interact with **Validator nodes** and other nodes.
 The keyring allows private keys to be stored securely without being exposed to a potential attacker.
-The keyring can be interacted with using the `cudos-noded` CLI tool.
+The keyring can be interacted with using the `fetchd` CLI tool.

 Several backend implementations can be configured as part of setting up the keyring to store private keys.